FACT-Finder/factfinder-java-client/README.md

 # FACT-Finder Java Client

-This project should help you integrate [FACT-Finder](http://www.fact-finder.com/) into your own system, by demonstrating how to use the different functionalities via the JSON API.
+This project should help you integrate [FACT-Finder](http://www.fact-finder.com/) into your own system, by demonstrating how to use the different functionalities via the JSON based REST API.

 ## Usage
 ### Requirement